josebarbamontoya/rggs_comparative_genomics_2/session_01/README.md

 * ## Basic navigation in the terminal

-## Instructions to download the basix unix navigation tutorial
+## Instructions to download the basic unix navigation tutorial
 1.- Open the termial

 2.- Type `cd ~`